cassianoperin/CHIP8_GO/README.md

 ## Emulator TODO LIST:

-1. Turn CPU into a function / core
+1. Turn CPU into a function / core (keep just the instructions, put debug messages and other stuff out of core?)
-2. Reduce binary size and create a new release
+2. When Fullscreen on and off, need to change resolution to stabilize
-3. When Fullscreen on and off, need to change resolution to stabilize
+3. Center Window
-4. Center Window
+4. Improve debug mode
 5. Emulate CHIP-8X
 6. Emulate MEGA-CHIP